Ted Sargent

-Edward H. Sargent is a Canadian scientist, who serves as University Professor of Electrical & Computer Engineering and Vice-President of Research and Innovation, and Strategic Initiatives at the University of Toronto.
+Edward Hartley Sargent is a Canadian scientist at Northwestern University.
+Previously, he served as University Professor of Electrical & Computer Engineering and vice-president of Research and Innovation, and Strategic Initiatives at the University of Toronto.
 He also is the Canada Research Chair in Nanotechnology.
-He will join the Departments of Chemistry and of Electrical and Computer Engineering at Northwestern University, and will be affiliated with the International Institute for Nanotechnology at Northwestern.
+He is in the Departments of Chemistry and of Electrical and Computer Engineering at Northwestern University, and is affiliated with the International Institute for Nanotechnology at Northwestern.

 Sargent has made contributions in the use of colloidal quantum dots and perovskite materials for optoelectronic devices, including photovoltaic cells, photodetectors, and light emitting materials.
 Sargent has also published in the area of electrochemical reduction of carbon dioxide.

 Sargent has been honored with multiple awards for his research, including a Killam Prize for Engineering in 2020, the NSERC Brockhouse Award in Interdisciplinary Research and Engineering with Shana Kelley in 2016, and the Steacie Prize in 2012.
 He is a fellow of the Canadian Academy of Engineering, Institute of Electrical and Electronics Engineers and the American Association for the Advancement of Science.